Myanmar junta arrests senior member of ousted ruling party

 “They don’t like what I’ve been talking about.
 They are afraid of what I’m saying,” he told the BBC.

 The military government on Thursday morning had blocked access to Facebook in an evident effort to thwart protest organizing.
-Facebook is how most people access the internet in Myanmar and the company urged that it be restored.
+Facebook is the primary tool used to access the internet and share information in Myanmar, where traditional media is state-controlled or repressed and independent journalists historically have been detained for reporting that challenged public officials.

 Still, signs of resistance were evident.
 Medical personnel have declared they won’t work for the military government.
 Anti-coup graffiti appeared in Yangon as well as flash protests on the streets, and a spirited protest by about 20 people occurred outside a medical school in Mandalay.
 Three people were arrested there, and Twitter posts that could not be verified said people were detained over the Yangon protests as well.